40 Korean foods we can't live without

 Gopchang refers to the small intestines from pork or cattle, which, chopped into rounded sections, can be cooked into soups, stir-fried, or grilled.

-Grilled, gopchang is yet another important aspect of South Korean barbecue culture.
-Chewy without being rubbery, it's a bit more festive than samgyeopsal, although it's still a staunchly earthy food.

-And as most office workers in Korea can tell you, it's divine with soju.
+And as most office workers in South Korea can tell you, it's divine with soju.

 13. Samgyetang (삼계탕)